9 Tell-Tail Signs That Your Dog Is In Pain

 Urination and bowel movements can tell a lot about a dog’s health.
 Take note if your dog is having bowel movements more or less than usual.
 Diarrhea and constipation might mean something is up with the stomach or intestines.

-However, constipation also doubles as a symptom of dog back pain.
-If they can’t crouch down properly, the awkward posture can lead to constipation.
+However, constipation also doubles as a symptom of back pain in dogs.
+If they can’t crouch properly, the awkward posture can lead to constipation.
 Remember, your dog shouldn’t strain to do so.

 8. Decreased Energy

 Dogs that are normally active may not play around like usual.
 They might also seem to sleep a lot – just like teenage kids!
 If they’re constantly snoozing throughout the day, let your vet know.

 Inflammation and redness are other dog pain symptoms that are similar to humans.
 Irritation might crop up on the skin, belly, or on the face.
 Even the inside of the mouth might look red and irritated.
 Depending on the body part, it may line up with one of the other symptoms on this list.

 Even if there are no signs your dog is in pain, pay attention.
 Look at how they normally walk, move, and act.
 This way, when something changes, you’ll notice right away.

 Disclaimer: The content is purely informative and educational in nature and should not be construed as medical advice.
 Please use the content only in consultation with an appropriate certified medical or healthcare professional.